174th Air Refueling Squadron: Cold War

 In July 1953, the unit converted from the F-51D to the Lockheed F-80C Shooting Star.

-In 1955, the 174th FS was reassigned to Air Defense Command and re-designated the 174th Fighter Interceptor Squadron and was transitioned to the F-84E Thunderstreak.
+In 1955, the 174th FS was reassigned to Air Defense Command and redesignated the 174th Fighter-Interceptor Squadron and transitioned to the Republic F-84E Thunderjet.
 As a component of the 132d Fighter Interceptor Wing, the unit won the ANG Gunnery Meet.
 They also placed third in the USAF Fighter Weapons meet that year.
 For their accomplishments, the 174th was awarded the Spaatz Trophy as the most outstanding Air National Guard squadron in the US in 1956.
 The unit also was awarded the Wing Flying Safety trophy that year as well.

-In 1958, the unit changed aircraft and its primary mission, being reassigned back to Tactical Air Command.
-It was re-designated the 174th Tactical Reconnaissance Squadron and flying the RF-84F Thunderflash.
+In 1958, the unit changed aircraft and its primary mission.
+It was redesignated the 174th Tactical Reconnaissance Squadron, flying the Republic RF-84F Thunderflash.
 As a reconnaissance unit, the 174th was awarded the top "Operational Readiness Reconnaissance Unit" in the US in 1960.
-In 1961, the unit was re-designated the 174th Tactical Fighter Squadron and converted to flying nuclear-capable F-100C Super Sabre aircraft.
+In 1961, the unit was re-designated the 174th Tactical Fighter Squadron and converted to flying nuclear-capable North American F-100C Super Sabre aircraft.
 The squadron flew the F-100 from 1961 until 1977, a period of 16 years.

 On 26 January 1968, the squadron was recalled to active Federal service as a result of the Pueblo Crisis.
 The 174th Tactical Fighter Squadron, augmented by many of the other group personnel deployed with their F-100s to Phu Cat Air Base, South Vietnam on 11 May 1968.